flemic/ETD/README.md

 ## Implementation of New Propagation Models

 <a name="multiwall"></a>
-## Accommodation of the Multi-Wall model for New Environments
+## Multi-Wall model in New Environments